Independence League Baseball: History

 For the 2022 season, the league added the Gem City Bison (Laramie, Wyoming), the North Platte Plainsmen (North Platte, Nebraska), and the Nebraska Prospects, a traveling team to balance the schedule.
 The Western Nebraska Pioneers were the champions of the inaugural season.

 For the 2023 season, the Oahe Zap were founded in Pierre, South Dakota while the North Platte Plainsmen and the Western Nebraska Pioneers left the league to play their own independent schedules.
 In December 2022, the Casper Horseheads ceased operations after four years in the two leagues and the Canyon County Spuds announced their relocation from Caldwell, Idaho to Casper, Wyoming to become the Casper Spuds.
-In January 2023, the Gem City Bison announced that they are skipping the 2023 season, citing "ongoing challenges", and that they will be "working diligently" to return in 2024.
+In January 2023, the Gem City Bison announced that they were skipping the 2023 season, citing "ongoing challenges", and that they will be "working diligently" to return in 2024.
 In February 2023, the Sawtooth Sockeyes (Caldwell, Idaho) joined the league as an unaffiliated, travel only team to help balance the schedule.

+The 2023 season also introduced a new format to the league playoffs.
+The new format split the league into two half-seasons.
+The winner of the first half would face off against the second half winner in a 5-game series.
+The Fremont Moo captured the first-half title, while the Casper Spuds would secure their playoff spot with a second-half run.
+The championship series came down to game five, winner-take-all, with the Fremont Moo winning the League Championship.

 In October 2023, the Badlands Big Sticks left the league to join the Northwoods League for the 2024 season.

+In October 2025, the Hastings Sodbusters announced they would be leaving to join the newly formed Diamond Baseball League.

-As of January 2024, the league website lists five teams as members for the 2024 season (Casper Spuds, Fremont Moo, Hastings Sodbusters, Oahe Zap, Spearfish Sasquatch) and three teams as unaffiliated, travel only teams (Nebraska Prospects, Plainsmen Baseball, Bison Baseball).
+As of December 2025, the league has four teams as members for the 2026 season (Casper Spuds, Fremont Moo, Oahe Zap, Spearfish Sasquatch) and three teams as unaffiliated, travel only teams (Nebraska Prospects, Plainsmen Baseball, Bison Baseball).
 It isn't stated if the Plainsmen or Bison are connected to the same-named previous teams, nor is there anything said about the Sawtooth Sockeyes absence.